top of page

 • 3 min read

-The role of marketing has completely changed.
+The role of marketing has both changed and widened.

 Fast forward to 2025, and that same department is now running your tech stack, tracking customer behavior across five platforms, owning a chunk of your sales funnel, and obsessing over how to make your product sticky enough to drive repeat revenue.